Stained Glass Sundials: 16th & 17th Centuries (1500's & 1600's)

 Original Location: in home of Alexander Robertson, 12th Chief of Clan Robertson in Dunalastair Scotland, about 33 miles northwest of Perth.

 Present Location: rescued from fire at Dunalastair in 1745.
 Its current whereabouts is unknown.
-It is lost.
+It is lost or hidden at an unknown location.

 Size: unknown